Top 10 employee benefits and their tax (dis)deductibility

 As part of the catering, you may purchase small snacks in the form of soft drinks, coffee, fruit, biscuits, yoghurt, etc. for the workplace.

 For employers: expenditure on snacks in the workplace is treated as a non-tax expense.
-The only thing an employer can deduct from this category from the tax base is drinking water (bottled and tap).
+The only thing that can be counted as a tax deductible expense is drinking water (still water - bottled or tap).

 For employees: it counts as a means of improving work performance.
 Therefore, it is not taxable or subject to the daily meal limit.

-We can help you set up benefits and payroll.
+We can help you set up your benefits and payroll

-Conditions in the financial world are always changing, and if you're unsure how to apply the new limits to your existing benefits system or want to ensure your benefits program is as tax-efficient as possible, we're here to help.
+Conditions in the financial world are constantly changing, and if you are unsure how to apply the new limits to your existing benefits scheme, or want to ensure your benefits programme is as tax efficient as possible, we are here to help.

 We are happy to advise on payroll accounting and help you implement employee benefits in a way that benefits both you and your employees.
 We will also keep an eye on any legislative news and changes.
 Just get in touch using the form below.